Digital Citizenship | Middle School

 3. Cyberbullying Resources from MediaSmarts

 MediaSmarts is dedicated to education about digital and media literacy.
-The website has a section on digital issues with resources for teaching about cyberbullying titled Classroom Resources to Counter Cyberbullying.
+The website has a section on digital issues with resources for teaching about cyberbullying entitled Classroom Resources to Counter Cyberbullying.

-The site includes resources for varying grade levels, with four specifically for grades 7-8.
-The lessons are:
+The site includes resources for varying grade levels, with four specifically for grades 7-8:

 Each lesson includes a detailed lesson plan with activities, student handouts, rubrics, and other varying resources.